zhangyi667/myBlog/_posts/2015-03-17-getting-started-with-angular.md

 6. 6,The compile() method is also in return closure.
 The return closure of compile will overwrite link function, because the return closure of compile() is link().

-7. 7,You cannot use scope in compile process, because the scope has not been binded with elements until the link process
+7. 7,You cannot use scope in compile process, because the scope has not been binded with elements until the link process.

 [docs]:https://docs.angularjs.org/guide/directive#normalization